sillsdev/mui-language-picker/README.md

 | t          | ILanguagePickerStrings  | localization strings (see below)    |

 \* parameters marked with an asterisk are optional

+The `feats` parameter is formtted like the font-feature-settings css property.
+See [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/font-feature-settings) for more information.

 ### Helper functions